JFLarvoire/SysToolsLib/README.md

 * Extract files from that zip file, and put them in a directory in your PATH.
 For example in C:\Windows.
 * The Tcl scripts require installing a Tcl interpreter.
 See [Tcl/README.md](Tcl/README.md) for details on how to do that.

+You can also rebuild all C programs from sources.
+More details about this further down.

-### Scripts and programs in Linux
+### Scripts and programs in Unix

 The C programs need to be rebuilt from source.
-As for scripts, only the Bash and Tcl directories contain useful scripts for Linux.
+As for scripts, only the Bash and Tcl directories contain useful scripts in Unix.

 * Download the project sources archive.
 * Extract files from that archive, and put them in a new work directory.